-- They all believe it is a real, competitive sport: And must be told that it is fake, hoping it will make them stop watching it, or at least go berserk and stupidly deny that it is fake.
-Contrary to popular belief, the vast majority of wrestling fans know and accept that wrestling is staged note and will become annoyed/angered not because they won't accept that it's staged, but because they already know and are tired of hearing it.
+- They all believe it is a real, competitive sport: Contrary to popular belief, the vast majority of wrestling fans know and accept that wrestling is staged note .
+They'll become annoyed/angered by the statement not because they won't accept that pro wrestling is staged, but because they're sick of hearing that it's staged.

-- They are rednecks: Rednecks are often portrayed as pro wrestling fans in the media, hence the detractor nickname "redneck soap opera".
-WCW had a strong southern fanbase and was a southern-based wrestling company, but WWE, at least in the early days, was mostly popular in the northern U.S. TNA, although also southern-based, is more popular outside the U.S. than in it.
+- They're rednecks: Rednecks are often portrayed as pro wrestling fans in the media, hence the detractor nickname "redneck soap opera".
+WCW had a strong southern fanbase and was a southern-based wrestling company, but WWE, at least in the early days, was mostly popular in the northern U.S. Impact Wrestling (formerly TNA), although also southern-based, is more popular outside the U.S. than in it.
 Pro wrestling is broadcast in almost every country, so even though there are "rednecks" who like pro wrestling, most fans are not, and not all rednecks are fans.

 - That wrestling is meant for children and adults shouldn't watch it: Professional wrestling has always had one of the largest demographics of all forms of entertainment and appeals to nearly every age group.
 Even though WWE's current day programming is without a doubt pandering to children, there was a little period known as the Attitude Era in which WWE (and to a lesser extent, WCW) most certainly was not for children.
-ECW has become infamous for its extreme violence, Cluster F Bombs, and sexual innuendo.
-TNA, Ring of Honor and most federations on the independent circuit are more gritty and adult-oriented than WWE, so there is something for everybody when it comes to wrestling.
+ECW has become infamous for its extreme violence, Cluster F-Bombs, and sexual innuendo.
+Impact, Ring of Honor and most federations on the independent circuit are more gritty and adult-oriented than WWE, with All Elite Wrestling falling between those feds and WWE on that scale, so there is something for everybody when it comes to wrestling.

 Common stereotypes of the wrestlers or business itself:

-- It does not hurt: The winners and losers have been agreed upon before anyone has set foot in the ring, but that doesn't mean pro wrestling isn't as risky as real sports.
-The ring is hard and the athletes still drive and slam each other on it, and even the less convoluted moves are just a mis-timed step away from botching and causing very dangerous injuries.
+- It does not hurt: The winners and losers have been agreed upon before anyone has set foot in the ring, but that doesn't mean pro wrestling isn't as risky as any real sport.
+The ring is very hard and the athletes still drive and slam each other against it, and even the least convoluted moves are just a mis-timed step away from botching and causing very dangerous injuries.
 Moreover, wrestlers do hit each other with varied degrees of force, sometimes even full-force, and the accumulated damage is equivalent to a beatdown in its own right.
-The result is that almost every wrestler in the business has been seriously injured at least once (here are some examples of the most infamous and disgusting injuries in the business), and most of them end up being Dented Iron in their later years due to the long lists of injuries they sustained in their careers.
+The result is that almost every wrestler in the business has been seriously injured at least once (here are some examples of the most infamous and disgusting injuries in the business) and there have been examples of performers dying in the ring due to botched moves, and most of them end up being Dented Iron in their later years due to the long lists of injuries they sustained in their careers.
 An unfortunate example involves Chris Benoit, who upon his death, was discovered to have severe brain damage possibly stemming from multiple concussions he had received in the ring; it is generally believed that this brain damage may have been what caused him to kill his wife, his son and finally himself in 2007.
-Since that event, WWE has banned moves that are considered too dangerous (such as the piledriver), eliminated blading (see below) and weapon attacks to the head, in order to lessen the risk of injury, to limited success.
+Since that event, WWE has banned moves that are considered too dangerous (such as the piledriver)* , eliminated blading (see below) and weapon attacks to the head, in order to lessen the risk of injury, to limited success.

-- Wrestling matches are completely choreographed: Wrestling matches are choreographed, with their structure, spots and finish being pre-determined, but how much of it is planned varies wildly between styles and cultures within professional wrestling.
-Mexican lucha libre matches tend to be carefully choreographed move by move in ballet-like sequences, while Japanese puroresu bouts can contain lots of moments done on the fly or even be completely improvised like martial arts sparrings until the planned finish (though those are increasingly rare).
-In USA and Canada, the point is somewhere in the middle, as while wrestlers in mainstream promotions work on average 3/4 of a year and won't have time to completely plan out and practice just every move, they are subject to a strict control in order to make what happens within the matches fit the schedule and storyline.
-In any case, the wrestling match is not a fixated, monolitic theatre-like script; wrestlers perform in front of an interactive crowd and are expected to draw particular reactions from it, so they have to perform in a flexible way and modify things if they need it to keep the match going.
-Minor parts of the match like taunting, brawling and leading to set ups are usually done on the fly in order to add live reactions, while rest holds are used to catch the breath, control the pacing and allowing the wrestlers communicate.
+- Wrestling matches are completely choreographed: Wrestling matches are choreographed, with their structure, spots and finish being pre-determined, but how much of it is planned varies between the experience of the participants, and the styles and cultures within professional wrestling.
+Mexican lucha libre matches tend to contain carefully choreographed ballet-like sequences of reversals, while Japanese puroresu bouts can contain lots of exchanges of strikes done on the fly or even be improvised like martial arts sparrings until the planned finish (though those are increasingly rare).
+In the USA and Canada, the point is somewhere in the middle, as while wrestlers in mainstream promotions work on average 3/4ths of a year and thus don't have time to completely plan out and practice just every move (full rehearsal of regular matches is unusual, so much that wrestlers like Randy Savage and Diamond Dallas Page were famous backstage precisely for always insisting to do so), they are subject to a strict control in order to make what happens within the matches fit the schedule and storyline.
+In any case, a wrestling match is not a fixated, monolitic theatre-like script (not even Jack Pfefer's so called "theater wrestling" or "Nobuhiko Takada's "Fighting Opera"); wrestlers perform in front of an interactive crowd and realize intricate sequences that can fail and screw things in every instant, so they have to perform in a flexible way to draw particular reactions and modify things if they need to in order to keep the match going.
+Padding parts of the match like taunting, brawling and leading to set ups are usually done on the fly in order to add live reactions, while rest holds are used to catch one's breath, control the pacing and allow the wrestlers to communicate.

-- All wrestlers take steroids/are drug addicts: No, but drug use is unfortunately a deep seated problem.
+- All wrestlers take steroids/are drug addicts: Definitely not all, but drug use is unfortunately a deep seated problem.
 Back in the '80s and early '90s, many wrestlers did take steroids, as promoters became increasingly interested in larger wrestlers.
 Hulk Hogan, The Ultimate Warrior, Randy Savage, Sting, Lex Luger and many others have admitted to or have been caught abusing steroids in the past.
-Even Vince McMahon has used steroids and was on trial in the early nineties for supposedly supplying them to his employees (though he was found not guilty.)
+Even Vince McMahon has used steroids and was on trial in the early nineties for supposedly supplying them to his employees (though he was found not guilty).
 Steroids were also nearly omnipresent due to the intense work schedule, allowing wrestlers to recover from more minor injuries in time for their next match.
-Also, a lot of wrestlers have died at fairly young ages and many of those deaths have been either directly or indirectly caused by drug abuse.
-Wherever steroids are not the leading problem, overuse of pain medication, alcohol and other downers usually take their place, often in a vicious cycle where wrestlers would take pain medication to deal with their injuries, uppers to keep going in the ring and on the day-long drives to the next location, and then use alcohol or downers to be able to sleep.
+Also, a lot of wrestlers have died at fairly young ages (including, famously, Eddie Guerrero) and many of those deaths have been either directly or indirectly caused by drug abuse.
+Wherever steroids are not the leading problem, overuse of pain medication, alcohol and other downers usually take their place, often in a vicious cycle where wrestlers would take pain medication to deal with their injuries, uppers to keep going in the ring and on the day-long drives to the next location, and then use alcohol or downers to be able to sleep (to use Eddie again, his pain came from returning to work too early after a car accident to avoid a fine for "faking injury").
 Ever since they went PG in 2008, WWE has formed a much stricter drug policy, where wrestlers are fined, suspended or even fired if they fail a drug test.
 Drugs are part of wrestling just like in any other part of show biz, but not everyone uses them.
-The size of the NWA's World Heavyweight Champions remained consistent for six decades, showing that even in the USA not everyone was caught up in the steroid craze, and in more recent times, smaller or average sized wrestlers have been getting pushes, such as Bret Hart, Shawn Michaels and CM Punk.
-Relating to other drugs, Jerry Lawler enjoyed a long dry career and CM Punk is Straight Edge.
+The size of the NWA's World Heavyweight Champions remained consistent for six decades, showing that even in the USA not everyone was caught up in the steroid craze, and in more recent times, smaller or average sized wrestlers have been getting pushes, such as Bret Hart, Shawn Michaels, CM Punk, Bryan Danielson, and AJ Styles.
+There are also wrestlers who are Straight Edge, specifically Paul London and CM Punk.